-2. Screw the blower (A) in place using the screws (B) included in the installation manual.
+2. Screw the blower (D) in place using the screws (C) included in the installation manual.
+Screw the thermodisc (A) with the screws (B) supplied with the thermodisc on the back of the stove.

 Ensure that the blower's power cord is not in contact with any surface of the stove to prevent electrical shock or fire damage.
 Do not run the power cord beneath the stove.